mdcssw/ffm_test_with_rknn/blogpost.md

 }
 ```
 The most important thing to remember here is that we have to type every operation related to the raw memory, by using layouts defined in [ValueLayout](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/ValueLayout.html).
-For more complex layouts such as strucs, you might a [MemoryLayout](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/MemorySegment.html) instead.

 # A more tasteful example